wouterd/docker-maven-plugin/README.md

 You can specify the docker provider using the system property `docker.provider`, either in the pom or via the command line using -D, for example: `mvn clean verify -Prun-its -Ddocker.provider=local`

+## HTTPS support
+As per Docker 1.3, the docker daemon can be protected with SSL encryption.
+For this to work, the client needs to have some certificates and a private key.
+These by default reside in ~/.docker.
+Boot2docker now by default since version 1.3 enables SSL encryption.
+The plugin supports this.
+As long as you can reach the daemon by doing `docker ps` on the command line, the plugin should pick up the right environment variables.
+The environment variables that control this behavior are:

+* `DOCKER_HOST` specifies where docker lives, for example: `tcp://192.168.59.103:2376`.
+* `DOCKER_TLS_VERIFY` specifies whether SSL encryption is on, the value `1` denotes that SSL encryption is enabled.
+* `DOCKER_CERT_PATH` points to the folder containing the needed `ca.pem`, `cert.pem` and `key.pem`.
+If not specified,
+    this defaults to `~/.docker`.

 # Dependencies: